albertintech/apai/docs/congress/cmf/fema/why-not-fusion-voting.md

 Fusion voting is a historically interesting, modestly beneficial workaround for problems created by America's winner-take-all, single-member-district electoral system.
 Its advocates are correct that it was unjustly suppressed, that its suppression served partisan interests rather than democratic values, and that its restoration would provide marginal improvements in minor party viability within the existing framework.

 But marginal improvement within a broken framework is not reform.
 Fusion cannot break Duverger's law.
 It cannot produce proportional representation.
 It cannot give minor parties legislative seats.
 It cannot eliminate the spoiler problem -- it can only create a workaround that allows voters to navigate around it.
+It cannot address gerrymandering or the human discretion embedded in boundary-drawing -- it operates inside whatever districts it finds.
 And it consumes scarce reform resources that could be directed toward structural changes that address root causes rather than symptoms.

-The Federal Elections Modernization Act offers those structural changes: STAR voting to eliminate vote-splitting, multi-member districts with proportional representation to give every voter's preference proportional weight, House expansion to create the mathematical space for proportionality, and Joint Endorsement Lists to provide coalition transparency without fusion's institutional baggage.
+The Federal Elections Modernization Act offers those structural changes: STAR voting to eliminate vote-splitting, multi-member districts with proportional representation to give every voter's preference proportional weight, algorithmically neutral districting to eliminate human discretion from boundary placement, House expansion to create the mathematical space for proportionality, and Joint Endorsement Lists to provide coalition transparency without fusion's institutional baggage.
 Together, these reforms produce a system in which fusion voting has nothing to do -- because the problems it was designed to solve no longer exist.

 The question for the reform community is not "why not fusion voting?" in isolation.
 It is: given finite resources and political capital, do we invest in making the broken system slightly more tolerable, or do we invest in replacing it?